 Reduced hearing is inevitable, but your circumstances are going to affect how much damage your ears will sustain massively.
 You can prevent some of this damage by wearing the proper safety equipment when necessary, but tackling it early is the best way to manage reduced hearing.

 It is important to stay up to date on your hearing with regular checks.
 It is easy to find a professional that can check up on your ears; in fact, you will most likely find someone on your local high street.
 Catching any issues early will make it easier to prevent further damage with medicines and technology.
 Therefore, you should always try to get regular hearing checks to avoid unnecessary hearing loss.
+Indeed, hearing health care is very crucial for the elderly.
+It is evident that impairment to the sense of hearing can affect their quality of life.
+Proper care can increase the quality of life by increasing social engagement, improving communication, and lowering the risk of depression.

 On the topic of senses, the one that you use most is your sight.
 Your eyes are your window to the world, and without them, you will find daily tasks quite challenging.